 This is not to say that assets have to leave the USA to be protected, they don’t.
 You simply use a foreign trust to force creditors to litigate abroad, NOT to move your money there.
-The reason I will focus on trusts with a “foreign arm” attached is because those are the only types of trusts that are virtually impenetrable by creditors.
+The reason I will focus on trusts with a “foreign arm” attached is that those are the only types of trusts that are virtually impenetrable by creditors.
 An asset protection trust is best thought of as a legitimate and internationally recognized vehicle for a solvent person to place a portion of his wealth into a secure entity which allows that person substantial control over the assets yet protects these assets from future unanticipated creditors.

 Some jurisdictions require a trial de novo (which means trying the case anew, as if it had never been tried before).
 Other jurisdictions have a procedure whereby certain United States judgments can be recognized (usually not penal or fiscal in nature) provided certain procedural hurdles (which may amount to a mini-trial) are met.
 No country in the world automatically enforces judgments from any United States court.
 This is probably because all other nations are worried about one aspect or another of our anti-trust, environmental, securities and tort laws.